Understanding the Basics of Current Transformers

 These transformers are essential in systems that handle high voltages.
 They reduce the current to a safer, manageable level for metering and protective devices.

 Current transformers consist of two main components.
-The primary winding is integrated into the main circuit, while the secondary winding provides output to instruments.
+The main circuit integrates the primary winding, while the secondary winding supplies output to instruments.

 The design ensures electrical isolation between high voltage circuits and measuring instruments.
 This isolation protects devices and operators from potentially dangerous currents.